John Paul Vann

 John Paul Vann (born John Paul Tripp; July 2, 1924 – June 9, 1972) was a lieutenant colonel in the United States Army, later retired, who became well known for his role in the Vietnam War.
 Although separated from the military before the Vietnam War reached its peak, he returned to service as a civilian under the auspices of the United States Agency for International Development and by the waning days of the war was the first American civilian to command troops in regular combat there.
 He received the Presidential Medal of Freedom and was the only civilian in Vietnam to receive the Distinguished Service Cross.
-He died in a helicopter crash in 1972 at 47 years old.
+He died on June 9, 1972, in a helicopter crash in Vietnam just after the Battle of Kontum.

 Early life

-Born John Paul Tripp in Norfolk, Virginia, out of wedlock, to John Spry and Myrtle Lee Tripp.
-Vann's mother married Aaron Frank Vann, and Vann took his stepfather's surname; Vann had three half-siblings, from Aaron and Myrtle: Dorothy Lee, Aaron Frank, Jr., and Eugene Wallace.
-In 1942, Aaron Vann officially adopted him.
-Although the Vann children grew up in near-poverty, Vann was able to attend boarding school at Ferrum College through the patronage of a wealthy member of his church.
+Born John Paul Tripp in Norfolk, Virginia, on July 2, 1924, out of wedlock, to John Spry and Myrtle Lee Tripp.
+Vann's mother married Aaron Frank Vann, and Vann took his stepfather's surname.
+Vann had three half-siblings and in 1942 Aaron Vann officially adopted him.
+Although the Vann children grew up in near poverty, Vann was able to attend boarding school at Ferrum College through the patronage of a wealthy member of his church.
 He graduated from its high school in 1941, and from its junior college program in 1943.
 With the onset of World War II, Vann sought to become an aviator/pilot.